 20 Ideas for Self-Care Practices

 This is not an all-inclusive list, but a good starting place.
-Simply choose one or two from the list for each morning and evening self-care time.
+Simply choose one or two from the list for each

 I recommend trying the same practice for a two week period to really feel the effects of that practice and to connect with it.
 Once you’ve connected to a few practices and know how each one feels for you, you can customize and choose your daily blend of practices based on what you feel is a best fit for that day.